Skip to main content

 Age of the Earth

-• The Earth is generally believed to be 4 to 5 billion years old.
+• The earth is generally believed to be four to five billion years old.

-• Very little is known about conditions during the first one billion years before the crust consolidated.
+• Almost nothing is known about the conditions of the earth during the first one billion years before consolidation of its crust.

-• Modern scientific methods for estimating the Earth's age have been in use for about two centuries.
+• Modern scientific methods for finding the age of the earth have been used for about two centuries.

 2